department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 - If you still have questions regarding the school or program, you may submit a question to us using the GI Bill website.
 [Go to the GI Bill website](https://gibill.custhelp.com/app/ask/).
 - Then, give us the name of the foreign school, the complete address, and the name of the program you want to enroll in.
 We’ll let you know if your program has already been approved.

-If you or your qualified dependent wants to enroll in a program that we haven't approved, you’ll need to ask the school to request approval.
-We can't take any action until an official from your school (not you) requests approval.
-If we don't approve your program, you’ll have to pay all costs at the school, including tuition and fees.
+If you or your qualified dependent wants to enroll in a program that we haven’t approved, you’ll need to ask the school to request approval.
+We can’t take any action until an official from your school (not you) requests approval.
+If we don’t approve your program, you’ll have to pay all costs at the school, including tuition and fees.

 ### Can I attend any foreign school?